-This course is run by people with an international reputation in preparing systematic reviews.
+3 Good Reasons to Study \bigotimes This course is run by people with an international reputation in preparing systematic reviews.
 The editorial base of the Cochrane Infectious Diseases Group is based here.
 Leading a network of over 300 people synthesizing research to inform global, regional, and national policies in tropical infections and conditions relevant to low-income and middle-income countries.

-reviews to tropical medicine and

-increasingly important in
+The course is based on 20 years of experience, introducing systematic reviews to tropical medicine and supervising the authors preparing them.
+Systematic reviews are increasingly important in policy development.
+"The course was a really good learning experience and opened my mind for critical appraisal, systematic review of literature, and policy making.
+The lecturers were highly skilled and very interactive."
+Discover more about this programme